Sales Tax

 -

-Rentals or leases of personal property (for example: vehicles,
+Renting or leasing personal property (for example, vehicles,

 machinery, equipment, or other goods)